microsoft/xr-development-for-beginners/7-create-app-logic/5-build-and-deploy/README.md

 You can connect your Android device to your computer to install your app onto the deice.
 The main workflow when building an application for Android using Unity is as follows:

 1. Unity generates and exports an APK and OBB package to the path that you select.
-1. Install the packages on your device manually using the Android Debug Bridge (ADB) Publish the package to the Google Play Store OR
+1. Install the packages on your device manually using the Android Debug Bridge (ADB) OR
 1. Publish the packages to the Google Play Store.

 Selecting **Build and Run** saves the output packages to the file path you specify, while also installing your app on the Android device connected to your computer.